 To check if your boiler has a condensate pipe, look underneath the boiler at the pipes connected to it.
 If one of these pipes is plastic (usually white and around 20mm wide) and the rest are metal then it's almost certainly a condensate pipe.

-In freezing temperatures, the water in this pipe may freeze and can cause the boiler to operate strangely or sometimes not at all
+Track the route of the pipe and if it runs through the wall to an outside drain, the water in this pipe may freeze which can cause the boiler to operate strangely or sometimes not at all.

 Symptoms of a frozen or blocked condensate pipe